Logo

 Rumbler + Rocks

-Rumbler is not really a good weapon right now due to its inconsistency, mostly mediocre blessings (except 3) and low max ammo, but Shield is so gruttin' strong you rarely need a ranged weapon for the most part.
 The rumbler's main purpose is for complete chaos situations that would normally call for a nuke to stagger enemies and kill trash.
-Rocks are necessary with it because it's unreliable against gunners and specialists even if you put Maniac/Flak on it.
-That's why I recommend using Blaze Away and Blast Zone, and simply using your ammo pool as a panic button.
-The only other good blessing is Adhesive Charge since it lets you 1-shot Reapers and do better damage against monstrosities, but there's nothing to combo it with that is more valuable than the other combo (bleed AoE is okay) and you really should save your ammo outside of panic mode anyway.
+Rocks are helpful to conserve ammo with it.
+I recommend using Blaze Away and Blast Zone, and simply using your ammo pool as a panic button.
+The only other good blessing is Adhesive Charge since it lets you 1-shot Reapers slightly more reliably and do better damage against monstrosities, but there's nothing to combo it with that is more valuable than the other combo (bleed AoE is okay) and you really should save your ammo outside of panic mode anyway.

 Outside of FUBAR stagger power, use it to take out poxbursters, trappers, and possibly gunners (if you have heavy hitter stacks up) to conserve rocks.